honeyjonny/volgactf-2016-quals-askoracle-task/README.md

+### Description:
+---

+This is a service (task) for [VolgaCTF 2016 Quals](https://volgactf.ru/) competition.

-simple site for secure notes storing.
+Application is simple site for secure notes storing.

-but, with padding oracle attack possibilities.
+But, with padding oracle attack possibilities.

-use it for education purposes only.
+Use it for education purposes only.

 application use: